MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 ## Preface

-This article aims to qualitatively describe the notation from [Kevin Kelly's paper on "Simplicity and Conduciveness"](https://www.researchgate.net/publication/228694541_Simplicity_and_Truth_Conduciveness) which offers painful perversions of standard set notation.
+This article aims to qualitatively describe the notation from Kevin Kelly's paper on ["Simplicity and Truth Conduciveness"](https://www.researchgate.net/publication/228694541_Simplicity_and_Truth_Conduciveness) which offers painful perversions of standard set notation.
 The paper itself strives to provide a formal proof of the validity of Occam's Razor which Wikipedia defines to be:

 > "the simplest explanation is most likely the right one".